 About the Guineas

-The race was the brainchild of Sir Charles Bunbury, who was, back in 1809 when the 2000 Guineas was first run, head of the Jockey Club.
+The race was the brainchild of Sir Charles Bunbury who was head of the Jockey Club back in 1809 when the 2000 Guineas was first run.
 It was designed to be fast and exciting and also allow the race to attract some of the best sprinters and flat racing horses from across the world.

 To lure punters the race needed a name and they opted for the 2000 Guineas.
 The name actually reflects the prize money that was up for grabs at the time.
 Back then 1 Guinea was worth around £1.05 in modern money, making the total prize fund around £2,100.